axsseldz/TodoMachine/README.md

 ## Get Started
 Get your own organized environment with TodoMachine

-1. Clone this reposity and run:
+1. Clone this repository and run:
 ```sh
 npm install
 ```